cdpxe/CCEAP/documentation/README.md

 +-----------------------------------+
 ```

-The sequence number is incremental and starts with 1 by default.
+The sequence number is incremental and starts with 1 by default (this can all be configured!).
 The number of options is zero by default.

 #### Options Headers

-The options headers contains a freely definable *Identifier*, *Type* and *Value* field (each 8 bits) and another *Dummy* field (also 8 bit).
+The options header contains a freely definable *Identifier*, *Type* and *Value* field (8 bits each) and another *Dummy* field (also 8 bit).

 ```
+0       8        16       24       32
 +-----------------------------------+
 | Identi-| Type   | Value  | Dummy  |
 | fier   |        |        |(Unused)|